 17. Pitch, pitch, pitch

 Even if you can’t get back into the field just yet, now is the time to polish your archive and pitch existing or future projects to editors and clients.
 If you haven’t already drafted an artist statement, take the time.
 Write a local newspaper editor with a clear idea for a story you want to shoot as things open and the “new normal” comes into effect.
 Or, tell them about a little-known travel destination, and say you’d like to cover it for their publication.
-For tips on pitching photo editors, check out this article, and stay tuned for another piece we have coming out with tips for connecting with clients.
+For further tips we recommend you check out this article on pitching photo editors and this article on connecting with clients.

 About the contributor